pollaiolo/pollaiolo.github.io/_posts/2017-09-05-bouncing_balls.markdown

 If you've ever studied physics (I suppose you did) you'd know about forces.
 A force is a vector applied to an object which can cause a change in its *velocity*.
 Here I'm referring to the physics concept of velocity:
 > Velocity is a **physical vector** quantity; both magnitude and direction are needed to define it.

+The force I used in this project is an *acceleration* controlled by the hand recognized with leap controller; whenever two hands are recognized a double acceleration is applied to the balls.
+The hands apply a vertical acceleration to the balls contrasting the gravitational, the vectors associated with those forces are:\\
+`forceRHand = createVector(0, -150);
+ forceLHand = createVector(0, -150);` \\

 **p5*js** has nice functions to help working with vectors including math operations.
-In this project I'm using balls as objects and they will be represented by three vectors: position, velocity and acceleration.
+In this project I'm using balls as objects and each one will be represented by three vectors: position, velocity and acceleration.